Midnight Cowboy | 1969

 As a kind of resentful friendship grows between the two outcasts, Joe glumly accompanies Rizzo to pay respects at his father’s grave in the vast Calvary Cemetery, at Woodside in Queens.
 Another Godfather location, Calvary became the last resting place of Don Corleone.

 The fictitious ‘Berkeley Hotel for Women’, where Rizzo, now Buck’s enthusiastic ‘manager’ fantasises that his property’s studly prowess will prove the key to boundless riches, was the Gotham Hotel.
-Gutted and refurbished in the Eighties, but still recognisable, it’s now the Peninsula Hotel, 700 Fifth Avenue at 55th Street.
+Gutted and refurbished in the Eighties, but still recognisable, it’s now the Peninsula New York, 700 Fifth Avenue at 55th Street.

-The final bus journey was filmed on the Miracle Mile stretch of Coral Gables, in Florida.
+The final bus journey was filmed on the Miracle Mile stretch of Coral Gables, southwest of Miami, Florida.